metio/terraform-provider-k8s/docs/data-sources/security_istio_io_peer_authentication_v1beta1_manifest.md

 Optional:

-- `mode` (String) Defines the mTLS mode used for peer authentication.
+- `mode` (String) Defines the mTLS mode used for peer authentication.Valid Options: DISABLE, PERMISSIVE, STRICT

 <a id="nestedatt--spec--selector"></a>